ThoseApp/family-tree/docs/mobile-redirect-implementation.md

 ## Overview

-The Kith & Kin Family Tree application now includes a comprehensive mobile redirect system that guides **all mobile users** to view the application on desktop devices for the optimal experience.
+The Family Tree Family Tree application now includes a comprehensive mobile redirect system that guides **all mobile users** to view the application on desktop devices for the optimal experience.
 The entire platform redirects mobile users except for authentication pages, maintaining the application's aesthetics while providing clear instructions for mobile users.

 ## Features